 In the environmental remediation field, this happens all of the time.
 We see teams that are using the same remediation project management tools (*cough* spreadsheets) as they did a decade earlier.
 The result is missed deadlines, cost-overrun and conflicting information.

 We get it.
 Sometime the notion of chasing peak performance can almost feel like a burden, forcing us to be constantly up-to-date and re-evaluating our processes.
 The result is that we become comfortable with a level of acceptable inefficiencies and say “well, that’s optimized enough for now."
 But, then what?
 How to avoid stagnancy?

 Maybe a more important question is: How can remediation teams know when it's time to assess their project management tools in a traditionally tech-laggard industry?

 We believe the answer lies in a periodic, honest revaluation of your tools, strategies and practices.
 Facing the sometimes-unappealing notion of change and seeing what's out there.
 Not knowing what you don’t know, you can never truly guarantee that the way you decide to go about completing the task is the *absolute* optimal way.
 What you CAN do is take the time and increase your awareness of the available tools at your disposal.

-Curious to see how an enterprise remediation management solution can save your company money, time and headaches?
+Curious to see how our enterprise remediation management solution can save your company money, time and headaches?

-Check out our featured whitepaper A Case For The Enterprise Environmental Liability Management System or simply book a 15-minute call with us and see if ENFOS is a good fit.
+Check out our featured whitepaper A Case For The Enterprise Environmental Liability Management System or simply book a non-pushy 15-minute call with us and we can find out if ENFOS is a good fit.